Plumsail/forms-docs/Public/examples/ms-teams.rst

 Introduction
 --------------------------------------------------
-If you've ever wanted to have custom forms in MS Teams, Plumsail Forms allows for easy integration.
+If you've ever wanted to have custom forms in MS Teams, Plumsail Forms allow for easy integration.

 Using SharePoint tab in MS Teams, you can get access to both Public Web Forms, by publishing them on a SharePoint page first and linking a tab to this page, and SharePoint Forms, by adding a List to a tab, and using Panel to display forms.